oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_custom.md

 ## Optimizing the memory footprint of Proxmox-VE on low-configuration systems

-The following optimizations can reduce the memory usage by about 400M, which is better than nothing.
+The following optimization can reduce at least 400M memory occupation, some machines can reduce more than 6GB, the actual reduction of how much memory occupation to test by yourself.

 ### Reduce the number of max_workers